d-koppenhagen/vscode-code-review/README.md

 ### `code-review.importBackup`

-Define whether to backup the existing comments before importing new ones or not
+Define whether to backup, the existing comments before importing new ones or not

 ```json
 {